Caltech-IPAC/kete/docs/installation.rst

 Installation
 ============

-These instructions are the method to install NEOSpy from source, it assumes that you have already downloaded a copy of the source code.
+These instructions are the method to install kete from source, it assumes that you have already downloaded a copy of the source code.

 Requirements